 Set Up a Home Office

 - Plan for the long haul.
-Some experts are saying COVID-19 could last 3-6 months, so it’s best to set up a long-term remote workspace.
-Take home any tools from work: a monitor, Wacom tablet, noise-canceling headphones, your cactus named Charles, etc. Then wipe them all down with disinfectant to get rid of germs (except Charles, he’s not a fan of bleach or vinegar).
+It's clear remote work is long-term.
+So take home any tools from work: a monitor, Wacom tablet, noise-canceling headphones, your cactus named Charles, etc. Then wipe them all down with disinfectant to get rid of germs (except Charles, he’s not a fan of bleach or vinegar).
 Find a quiet space where you won’t be distracted by roommates, dirty laundry, kids, pets, or a TV—ideally somewhere with a door. *Granted, not all of us have this kind of space, so a good pair of noise-canceling headphones are an investment you can write off on taxes this year.

 - Stay professional.
 If you need to do frequent video conferencing, test your setup ahead of time and make sure you’re not backlit so people can see you.